 Recognizing that students may need to enhance basic skills prior to pursuing degree-level work in one or more subjects, the University offers developmental level courses, numbered 011 to 099, which are designed to help students strengthen their preparation for learning at the college level.
 Credit for such courses cannot be used to meet degree requirements.
 Placement in preparatory courses depends upon SAT/ACT performance, or by class examination.
 A grade of "P" must be received in preparatory courses, indicating readiness for college level work.
-Students registered for these courses may not withdraw during the semester without permission from Freshman Center Coordinator.
-Developmental courses are normally offered and may be taken during the summer session.
+Developmental courses are offered fall, spring and summer semesters.